Professor of English

 Office: 3605 - Coleman Hall

-Jad Smith is an Associate Professor of British Literature and Cultural Studies.
-His interests include eighteenth-century British literature and science fiction.
-He teaches graduate seminars titled Enlightenment Sexualities, Restoration and Eighteenth-Century Drama in Performance, and SF Vanguards: New Wave and Cyberpunk, as well as a wide range of undergraduate courses.
+Jad Smith is a Professor of British Literature and Cultural Studies and a member of the Women's Studies faculty.
+He teaches graduate seminars titled Enlightenment Sexualities, Restoration and Eighteenth-Century Drama in Performance, and Science Fiction Vanguards: New Wave and Cyberpunk, as well as a wide range of undergraduate courses.

 Doctor of Philosophy, Carnegie Mellon University